intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/chart.md

 *Content to be added*

-If data is empty or has no values, `No Data To Display` warning message will be shown below the chart title:
+If data is empty or has no values, `No content to display` warning message will be shown below the chart title:

 ![Chart with no data](chart/images/empty-chart.png)